krystofpiorecky/instagram-dm-unsender/README.md

 ## ⚠️ Warning ⚠️
 Works now (May 2025) but will most likely break in the near future :D It's still a solid and simple starting point for anyone to adjust it when you need it (as i did) 🫡

 (tested with TamperMonkey)

+## ℹ️ Strategy
+The script is looking for a role="button" inside a role="dialog" and then selects the button with textContent "UnsendUnsend".

+You HAVE to use ENGLISH for it to work. ⚠️

 ## How to
 A userscript that will unsend your Instagram messages.